 Articles that are published in open access journals and originate from European-Commission funded projects (Horizon 2020, Horizon Europe) benefit from dedicated publication funds included in the EC grant or can request such funding.
 In addition, the EC now offers a dedicated online publication outlet for Horizon 2020 and Horizon Europe beneficiaries.
 If you are not sure, please contact us: @email

 Many European national library consortia have established national open access agreements with publishers.
-If the corresponding author or the article is affiliated with an institution that is member of such a consortium, the article will most likely be automatically open access and you will comply with the CERN Open Access Policy.
+If the corresponding author or the article is affiliated with an institution that is a member of such a consortium, the article will most likely be automatically open access and you will comply with the CERN Open Access Policy.
 If you are not sure, please contact us: @email

 3) Central CERN funding

 CERN articles (conference contributions or invited articles excluded) with at least one CERN Author (see above) are eligible for central CERN funding.
 In case of doubt, please contact @email as early as possible but in any case immediately after acceptance of the article.